What is 8Bit Mammoth?

 I love multiplayer games and when I was younger, my friends and I would go to my work in the evening and play Command Conquer Red Alert 1 and 2 together via the LAN.
 We had some epic intensive battles and we would stumble outside in the early hours, exhausted from the game play!

 I often play multiplayer games with my partner.
-We’ve often played BroForce, Command and Conquer Generals, Company of Heroes, Red Alert 2 & 3, TowerFall and many others.
+We’ve often played BroForce, Command and Conquer Generals, Company of Heroes, Men of War: Assault Squad 2, Red Alert 2 & 3, TowerFall and many others.

 As you might have gathered I like RTS games a lot!
-Also when not playing real time strategy games with others, I will play the single player games or skirmish against an AI.
-I’ve been playing some games for many years and often install mods to add something new to a game.
+Also when not playing real time strategy games with others, I will play the single player campaigns or skirmish against an AI.
+I’ve been playing some games for many years and often install mods to add something new to a game, such as the Blitzrieg Mod for Company of Heroes.

 I blog about a lot of old technology and this is for a few reasons.
 Firstly I like to extend the use of my IT equipment and sometimes this means installing custom firmware.
 I also visit car boot sales and like to clean, repair and sometimes fix items.

 That’s not saying I don’t use modern IT hardware at times, but I do like to see how far I can push older equipment.
 Though sometimes I think technology should be used as originally intended.
 I don’t feel inclined to buy something because it’s new.

 I also have a collection of cameras, both digital and film.
 These days I prefer digital and I like to use old lenses on digital cameras.
-I like to find lenses at car boot sales or in charity shops.
+I like to find lenses at car boot sales, charity shops or online.
 At the time of writing my collection is mainly Canon and FujiFilm cameras.

 My first camera was a gift and I remember strolling around in local woods taking photographs of everything in sight.
 One of my favourite cameras is the Canon Powershot G6 with its adjustable screen.
 That screen has made it so easy for me to take low level photographs.